-•A too large setting of Pr.12 "DC injection brake voltage" activates protection function of electronic thermal relay function and can cause the inverter life to be shorter.
+•A too large setting of Pr.
+12 "DC injection brake voltage" activates protection function of electronic thermal relay function and can cause the inverter life to be shorter.

 - •Use Pr.
 10 to set the frequency at which the DC injection brake operation is started. - •Use Pr.
 11 to set the period during when the brake is operated. - •Use Pr.
-12 to set the percentage of the power supply voltage. - •When using an inverter dedicated motor (constant-torque motor), set the following value.
+12 to set the percentage of the power supply voltage. - •Change the Pr.
+12 setting to 4% when using the inverter-dedicated (constant-torque motor).

 (If the Pr.
-71 value is changed to the setting for use with a constant-torque motor without changing the Pr.
-12 value from the factory setting, the Pr.
-12 setting is automatically changed to the following.)
+12 value remains unchanged from the factory setting and Pr.
+71 is changed to the setting for use of the constant-torque motor, the Pr.
+12 setting is automatically changed to 4%.)